gwax/www-gwax/posts/2005/05/i-need-more-robotic-arms.rst

 :tags: movies & tv

-I saw Revenge of the Sith (Star Wars: Episode III) today and it gave me a thought that Spiderman 2 gave me: I am decidely lacking in the four robotic arms department.
-Aside from that, it was a fairly pretty movie with amuzing fighting and special effects.
+I saw Revenge of the Sith (Star Wars: Episode III) today and it gave me a thought that Spiderman 2 gave me: I am decidedly lacking in the four robotic arms department.
+Aside from that, it was a fairly pretty movie with amusing fighting and special effects.
 As far as plotskis go, it's pretty much a linear interpolation between the end of Attack of the Clones (Star Wars: Episode II) and the beginning of Star Wars (Star
 Wars: Episode IV).